Greengage-project/Documentation/docs/tools/downscaling/index.md

 2. Advanced numerical model MUNICH.

-Based on all received data sources, Downscaling tool utilizes *MUNICH* (Model of Urban Network of Intersecting Canyons and Highways), an advanced numerical model that calculates the concentration of pollutants such as CO, NO, CO2, O3, NO2, and particulate matter.
+Based on all received data sources, Downscaling tool utilizes *MUNICH* (Model of Urban Network of Intersecting Canyons and Highways), an advanced numerical model that calculates the concentration of pollutants such as CO, NO, CO2, O3, NO2, particulate matter and black carbon.

 <div style="text-align: center;">